 You can’t always avoid a dental emergency, but you can plan ahead to get the help you need quickly.
 For Advanced Dental Treatment Center patients, the urgent dental care you need is just one phone call away.
-Our Greenfield dentist and dentistry team are happy to offer same day treatment in most cases to relieve pain immediately and start renewing oral health right away.
+Our Greenfield dentists and team members are happy to offer same-day treatment in most cases to relieve pain immediately and start renewing oral health right away.
 If you’re in need of an emergency dentistry appointment, call our Greenfield dental team now.

 If you experience any damage to your teeth, toothache pain, soft tissue injury, or dental sensitivity, you should call our team right away.
 Even if we determine that you don’t need urgent treatment, it’s always best to begin treating oral health concerns right away.
 Some of the most common dental emergencies we treat include:

 The first thing any of our Greenfield dental patients should do during a dentistry emergency is pick up the phone and call our office.
 One of our knowledgeable team members will walk you through first aid and pain management over the phone.
 Some first aid tips you can keep in mind in case of a dental emergency include: